guywaldman/vscode-prismo/README.md

 # Motivation
 I like neat and clean source code.
 It helps to visually separate sections in files (which arguably would be better off in a separate file on occasion) and I don't like manually aligning my titles and conforming to my OCD.

-> Note: full-width spanning titles can be obtrusive and are recommended to be used with caution.
+> **Note:** full-width spanning titles can be obtrusive and are recommended to be used with caution.
 In some instances, in my opinion, they can be helpful.
-> Soon an option to opt-out of full width on the _normal_ title variation will be available.
+> An option to configure the width on all title variations is available as `width` (0 for full width).

 # Introduction
 > You may be familiar with my previous plugins that achieved similar goals - [AutoSect for Atom](https://github.com/guywald1/auto-sect) and [Prismo for vim](https://github.com/guywald1/vim-prismo).